OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level qualify for admission to this program.

 - Multi-semester group project that prepares students to qualify for various certifications including Forum for International Trade Training (FITT) and Certified International Trade Professional (CITP).

-- Faculty-supported field trips to local companies undertaking international business as well as international companies and organizations to enhance course-related activities.
+- Faculty-supported field trips to local companies to enhance course-related activities.

 - Each semester, students are eligible to complete requirements toward the Forum for International Trade Training (FITT) National Diploma validated by the Canadian Government and Industry.

-With the advanced 3 year diploma, graduates are trained and may pursue employment in foreign business development, international marketing and sales, supply chain and logistics management, customs brokerage or as entrepreneurs in importing and exporting, distribution or trade consulting.
+Graduates may pursue careers in foreign business development, international marketing and sales, supply chain and logistics management, customs brokerage or as entrepreneurs in importing and exporting, distribution or trade consulting.

 Graduates may receive credits towards: